 Pairs of (typically Brewster-angled) prisms can be used as beam expanders – see the article on anamorphic prism pairs.
-Another application, discussed in this article, is for introducing anomalous chromatic dispersion e.g. into a laser resonator without introducing significant power losses.
+Another application, discussed in this article, is either for optical filtering or for introducing anomalous chromatic dispersion e.g. into a laser resonator without introducing significant power losses.
 A first prism refracts different wavelength components to slightly different angles.
 A second prism then refracts all components again to let them propagate in parallel directions after that prism (see Figure 1), but with a wavelength-dependent position (which is sometimes called a spatial chirp).

 With a second prism pair, or simply by reflecting the beams back through the original prism pair (possibly with a small vertical offset for easier separation from the input beam), all wavelength components can later be spatially recombined; the total chromatic dispersion (see below) is then twice that for a single pass through the prism pair.

 The spatial separation of different wavelength (or frequency) components can be utilized in different ways:

 - An optical filter can be realized e.g. by inserting a knife edge from one side, attenuating primarily the short- or the long-wavelength components.
 This can be used e.g. for wavelength tuning of lasers by placing such a prism pair within the laser resonator.